HannaAssaf/Javascript-team-project/README.md

 ---

 <div align="center">
-🧡 *Learning by doing — one project at a time.*
+🧡 *Learning by doing — one team project at a time.*
 </div>